dhana2403/GTEx_Pro/README.md

 ## Project Overview

 This project contains data acquisition, preprocessing, normalization, batch correction, visualization, and organization code for GTEx dataset.
 It provides a comprehensive pipeline for analyzing gene expression data from various tissues, facilitating downstream analysis and interpretation.
+This code implements a robust pipeline for analyzing gene expression data of GTEx effectively correcting for batch effects while retaining biological variations associated with sex.

 ## Table of Contents